What we are reading this week (beginning Friday, November 11, 2022):

 Notes on 2 Peter

 God is light, and in him there is no darkness at all (1.5).
-Light is on a spectrum, and the part that is visible we identify as ROY-G-BIV, the colors of the rainbow (Red, Orange, Yellow, et al).
-But there the spectrum extends on both sides of this: low frequency, such as radio waves, microwave, and infrared; and high frequency, such as ultraviolet, X-rays and gamma rays.
+Light is on a spectrum, and the part that is visible we identify as ROY-G-BIV, the colors of the rainbow.
+But the spectrum extends on both sides of this: low frequency, such as radio waves, microwave, and infrared; and high frequency, such as ultraviolet, X-rays and gamma rays.
 What a picture of the Trinity!
 One part visible, two parts invisible, in three parts, but yet all one!